 A putting contest is a special event, held prior to your event’s tee off, that can add revenue and interest to your charitable golf event.
 As the players arrive at registration, volunteers encourage them to participate in the pre-event and can serve as a part of their preparation for the “main event.”
+Most events will charge an entry fee to the putting contest to raise more money.
+The amount depends on the value of the prize.

 The contest is designed as an excellent player activity and a fundraiser because golfers need something to do before they tee off.
 You don’t want them just wandering around looking for things to do, so set up a putting contest to provide a fun prep activity.
 The contest is usually held on the practice green – where most players will get the feel for the greens any way – and the players will pay a fee to compete in the contest.